luhuimao/morgan/book/src/jsonrpc-api.md

 * Hash: A SHA-256 hash of a chunk of data.
 * Pubkey: The public key of a Ed25519 key-pair.
 * Signature: An Ed25519 signature of a chunk of data.
-* Transaction: A Solana instruction signed by a client key-pair.
+* Transaction: A Morgan instruction signed by a client key-pair.

 JSON RPC API Reference
 ---